QueraTeam/talks/presentations/OWASP-Top-Ten/content.md

 - Vulnerability in OpenSSL cryptography library (**widely used** TLS implementation)
 - Introduced to the software in **2012**, publicly disclosed in **April 2014**
 - Results from improper input validation (missing bounds check)
 - Allows anyone on the Internet to **read the memory** of the vulnerable system.

 ---
+layout:false
+background-image: url(images/xkcd-heartbleed.png)

+---
 layout: true